ARM-software/psa-api/doc/crypto/api/ops/pake.rst

     The size of the returned key is always the bit-size of the PAKE shared secret, rounded up to a whole number of bytes.
 The size of the shared secret is dependent on the PAKE algorithm and cipher suite.

     This is the final call in a PAKE operation, which retrieves the shared secret as a key.
-    It is recommended that this key is used as an input to a key derivation operation to produce additional cryptographic keys.
+    It is recommended that this key is used as an input to a key-derivation operation to produce additional cryptographic keys.
     For some PAKE algorithms, the shared secret is also suitable for use as a key in cryptographic operations such as encryption.
     Refer to the documentation of individual PAKE algorithms for more information.